U.S. judge orders Michael Avenatti to face fraud charge as Nike trial looms

-NEW YORK (Reuters) - A U.S. judge on Thursday rejected celebrity lawyer Michael Avenatti’s bid to dismiss a criminal charge that he defrauded a client who he said knew about improper payments that Nike allegedly made to families of college basketball recruits.
+NEW YORK, Jan 9 (Reuters) - A U.S. judge on Thursday rejected celebrity lawyer Michael Avenatti’s bid to dismiss a criminal charge that he defrauded a client who he said knew about improper payments that Nike allegedly made to families of college basketball recruits.

 Nike has denied wrongdoing.

-“When the actual evidence is heard at trial rather than the baseless allegations in the indictment, I will be fully cleared because I did nothing wrong,” Avenatti, 48, said in a text message.
-“I am innocent.”
+Known for representing porn star Stormy Daniels and criticizing U.S. President Donald Trump, the 48-year-old Avenatti faces a scheduled Jan.
+21 trial over his dealings with Nike, and two other criminal trials this spring on unrelated charges.
+He has pleaded not guilty to all charges.

+Lawyers for Avenatti did not immediately respond to requests for comment.
 A spokesman for U.S. Attorney Geoffrey Berman in Manhattan declined to comment.

-Known for representing porn star Stormy Daniels and criticizing U.S. President Donald Trump, Avenatti faces a Jan.
-21 trial over his dealings with Nike, and two criminal trials this spring on unrelated charges.
-He has pleaded not guilty to all charges.

 Prosecutors accused Avenatti of telling Nike last March he would not publicize his client Gary Franklin’s claims about the payments if the sportswear company would pay Franklin $1.5 million, and him up to $25 million to conduct an internal probe.